Brain Patterns May Predict People At Risk Of Suicide

-People who are thinking about killing themselves appear to have very unique brain activity that can now be measured by a computer.
-This may someday help doctors identify and treat more people at risk of harming themselves before they act.
+People who are thinking about killing themselves appear to have distinctive brain activity that can now be measured by a computer.

 "There really is a difference in the way [suicidal] people think about certain concepts," says Marcel Just, an author of the paper and the D. O. Hebb professor of cognitive neuroscience at Carnegie Mellon University.